Allegion has mobilized a cross-functional ESG Council to support our ongoing commitment to

 Environmental Impact

-By 2030, we aim to achieve a 10% reduction in GHG emissions intensity and 20% reduction in water usage and total waste to landfill (compared to the baseline year 2020).
+By 2030, we aim to achieve a 40% reduction in GHG emissions intensity for Scope 1 and Scope 2 emissions1,2,4,7 and 20% reduction in water usage and total waste to landfill (compared to the baseline year 2020).
+In 2024, Allegion increased its overall GHG emission intensity target from 25% to 40% based on continued improvements in its operations.

 Allegion aims to achieve carbon neutral emissions globally by 2050, and we support the UN Sustainable Development Goal to take urgent action on climate change.
 We know that some communities need time to build necessary energy infrastructure to make this vision a reality.
 In the meantime, our company is pursuing incremental improvement targets, including meeting Allegion’s electricity needs with carbon-free electricity by 2030 (that is, the energy is produced by a non-fossil fuel source that generates no carbon emissions), and achieving carbon neutrality at 50% of our current sites by 2035.